Chapter 18.420 RCW

 (4) Issue certificates to applicants who have met the education, training, and examination requirements for obtaining a certificate and to deny a certificate to applicants who do not meet the requirements;

-(5) Coordinate with the health care authority to confirm an applicants' successful completion of the certified peer specialist education course offered by the health care authority under RCW 71.24.920 and successful passage of the associated oral examination as proof of eligibility to take a qualifying written examination for applicants for obtaining a certificate;
+(5) Coordinate with the health care authority to confirm an applicants' successful completion of the certified peer support specialist education course offered by the health care authority under RCW 71.24.920 and successful passage of the associated oral examination as proof of eligibility to take a qualifying written examination for applicants for obtaining a certificate;

 (6) Establish practice parameters consistent with the definition of the practice of peer support services;

-(8) Determine which states have credentialing requirements equivalent to those of this state, and issue certificates to applicants credentialed in those states without examination;
+(7) Determine which states have credentialing requirements equivalent to those of this state, and issue certificates to applicants credentialed in those states without examination;

-(9) Define and approve any supervised experience requirements for certification;
+(8) Define and approve any supervised experience requirements for certification;

-(11) Adopt rules implementing a continuing competency program; and
+(9) Adopt rules implementing a continuing competency program; and

-(12) Establish by rule the procedures for an appeal of an examination failure.
+(10) Establish by rule the procedures for an appeal of an examination failure.

 NOTES:

-Representation as certified peer specialist.
+Representation as certified peer support specialist.

 Beginning July 1, 2025, except as provided in RCW 71.24.920, the decision of a person practicing peer support services to become certified under this chapter is voluntary.
-A person may not use the title certified peer specialist unless the person holds a credential under this chapter.
+A person may not use the title certified peer support specialist unless the person holds a credential under this chapter.

 Exemptions from chapter.